Now available on Amazon! (Free in the US store, or you can download a PDF below).

 Fiction writing basics (Plot Dot Walkthrough)

-This is a video from my writing course that covers the 8-point plot dot outline.
+Here’s a free 1-hour writing tutorial that covers the 8-point plot dot outline.
 It’ll give you a framework for basic story structure that will help you finish any type of commercial fiction, and even some nonfiction.

 Plotting the Key Scenes for Fiction (Plot Dot)